-Joelle Johnston, Secretary “I love being part of an organization that focuses on the needs of these special children and people – just seeing the joy on their faces!”
+Joelle Johnston “I love being part of an organization that focuses on the needs of these special children and people – just seeing the joy on their faces!”
 Joelle puts in so much more than keeping minutes and attending meetings.
 She often volunteers at the office just to be around the advocates we serve!

 Andrew Lewis A huge accomplishment for our foundation came when Andrew, a self-advocate, accepted our invitation to join the Board of Directors.
 Not only is this a huge step for us all as a family but it is an incredible feat to have first hand input from one of the many we serve.
 We are hugely grateful and excited to see what this adventure brings.
 If you see Andrew around, please congratulate him and thank him for joining us!

 Nick Nanz We are excited to announce Nick, one of our self-advocate parents from Ruidoso has joined the Board of Directors.
 This will open great doors to not only help our Board with another parent, but it also helps us have a source for our board in the Ruidoso area.
 Branching out and having the opportunity to grow the reach of our foundation is one of the many parts to our mission.
 If you see him around, please congratulate him!

 Cindy Blanco “I am a teacher in the public schools and see a need for change.
 Over the years I’ve seen a positive growth in the Down Syndrome Foundation of SENM and am thrilled to be a part of it.”
 Cindy has been on the board since 2015.
 She is also active in the Smile Train and United Way.
 Having a teacher on the board gives us eyes and ears in the schools to see where we can help empower educators to better serve individuals of all abilities.